ARCVEGA/Beach_House/CONTRIBUTING.md

 ## How do I contribute to the code?

-In order to contribute, its best if you find an issue which is open and try to resolve it.
-You should **fork** the project to work on your implementation, and request to merge with the original branch once you have completed said changes.
+In order to contribute to this project, **fork** the repo and work on your implementation on the newly forked version.
+Once you have completed the bugfix or feature and are happy with it, you can request to merge with the original branch.
+We will be monitoring the repo and address pull requests.

+### My PR was rejected, what do I do?

+You may not get your changes accepted the first time arround, but dont let that discourage you.
+This will usually happend under a variety of circumstances:

+- Your code is messy and proned to bugs
+- Your code does not provide appropriate functionality to the project
+- The code you submitted crashes or doesn't work
+- You are missing a requriement listed in the PR template
+- The feature you added either exists already or is nor elevant at the current stage of the project
+- et.

+If you have questions about why your changes weren't accepted and what you can just ask one of the maintainers.
+We will usually leave comments and mention anything that we feel should be changed in the PR review, but if its still unclear just ask.

-## How do I know what to do?
+## How do I know what to contribute?

 You have two options here:
 1. You can look at existing issues or bugs and try to resolve them